 - What is the remote field experience level of the members of your team?
 You may want to consider an Arctic Field Training or other types of training before starting a field season.
-To learn more about the types of field safety training Battelle ARO provided to researchers, please contact [email protected] if you have any questions.
+To learn more about the types of field safety training Battelle ARO provides to researchers, please contact [email protected].

-- For emergency and Workers’ Compensation purposes, the university/institution is the Employer, the Principal Investigator (PI) is the supervisor/manager, and field team members are employees.
+- For emergency and WC purposes, the university/institution is the Employer, the PI is the supervisor/manager, and field team members are employees.

-- Workers' Compensation plans differ for work conducted inside the US and outside of the US.
+- WC plans differ for work conducted inside the United States (US) and outside of the US.
 If working outside of the US, confirm that the institution’s Workers Comp covers this activity.
 If not, look into other forms of coverage for traveling outside of the US.
 Work with your HR department on this.

 - Workers' Compensation (WC) insurance covers employees for work related injuries on the job.
-PI's and field team members need to contact their institution’s human resources department to learn if the institution’s WC policy covers and considers field work as 'part of the job.'
+PIs and field team members need to contact their institution’s human resources department to learn whether the institution’s WC policy covers and considers field work as 'part of the job.'

 PIs who are taking students into the field should review Field Program Considerations for Institutions, as the document represents the standard of practice for most institutional activities that involve students.

-Please contact your HSE or risk management department for further direction and/or assistance.
+Please contact your Health, Safety & Environment or risk management department for further direction and/or assistance.